src-d/lookout/docs/CONTRIBUTING.md

 ## Build

-You can separatelly build the binaries provided by **lookout**; the binaries will be stored under `build/bin` directory.
+You can separately build the binaries provided by **lookout**; the binaries will be stored under `build/bin` directory.

 **server**:
 ```bash